People always focus on New Year’s resolutions at the end of December, but I have a better way of ringing in the new year.

 - What resources do I currently have available to study this topic?
 (What do you have in your bookshelf or on your own hard drive right now?)

 - Where can I get further resources for studying this topic?
 What books are available?
-What classes are available?
+What classes can I take?
 Who do I know who is a whiz-bang at this topic, so I can pick their brains?

 Special Tip: Having a hard time keeping track of all the notes you take on a certain learning topic?
-My friend and colleague, Pamela Wilson, turned me on to Evernote (www.evernote.com), a great web-based AND PC-based tool to help with keeping notes, including a way to tag each note with keywords, for easy look-up.
+My favorite note-taking tool is Evernote (www.evernote.com), a great web-based, computer-based and mobile app tool to help with keeping notes, including a way to tag each note with keywords for easy look-up.
+Your notes sync across your devices — a wonderful way to take notes on the go then have them on your work computer when you get back to the office.
 Neato!

 Take a moment right now: What topic do you want to learn more about next year?